 130 Joo Seng Road #03-01

 Office hours: Mon – Fri, 9 am – 5 pm.

 The Food Bank Singapore

 The Food Bank Singapore similarly collects food products from not only F&B Companies and restaurants but also families and individuals.
 These food items will be sorted and sent to beneficiaries such as family service centres and elderly nursing homes.

 Willing Hearts is Singapore’s Soup Kitchen that opens daily prepares, cooks and distributes about 5,000 daily meals to over 40 locations islandwide, 365 days a year.
 Their beneficiaries include the poverty-stricken families and individuals, low-income families, children from single-parent families, migrant workers and so on.

 Many volunteers have been volunteering weekly at their soup kitchens from as early as 5am in the morning to cut vegetables and wash poultry in order to provide for the less fortunate in Singapore.

 Have a spirit like this?
 Willing hearts accept ad hoc or regular volunteers.
-All you have to do is sign up here.

 3. Spring clean for the elderly